Sabeypls/Moy-Kongers/README.md

 Formatting, so I can c/p the rest of the menu.
 I've gone through a bit of changes with how I want it to look.

-Removal of items (The function is there) but not implemented.
+Removal of items (The function is there but not implemented).

 # Future